benpullman/MassIVEDocumentation/docs/quant/0_prepare_required_files.md

 ### What files are required for MassIVE.quant?

-To reproduce quantitative workflow, **MassIVE.quant requires data (files) in three collections** of MassIVE: Metadata, Quantification, and Statistical Analysis of Quantified Analytes.
+To reproduce quantitative workflow, **MassIVE.quant requires data (files) in three collections** of MassIVE: 1.
+Metadata, 2.
+Quantification, and 3.
+Statistical Analysis of Quantified Analytes.
+Here are the detailed required information for each collection.

-### Metadata
+### 1. Metadata
 * File format - a tabular format : i.e., csv, txt, tsv
     * **!!
 Note** : xls file with multiple sheets can not be parsed.
-Please prepare each sheet as the separate file.
+Please prepare each sheet as a separate file.

 * Minimum required columns:
     * **!!
-Note** : column headers should be matched as below.
+Note** : Column headers should be matched as below.
     * **Run** : This column contains the identifier of a mass spectrometry run.
 Each mass spectrometry run should have a unique identifier, regardless of the origin of the biological sample.
 It could have Raw file names.
-    * **Condition** : For group comparison experiments, this column indicates groups of interest (such as “Disease” or “Control”).
-For time-course experiments, this column indicates time points (such as “T1”, “T2”, etc).
-If the experimental design contains both distinct groups of subjects and multiple time points per subject, this column should indicate a combination of these values (such as “Disease_T1”, “Disease_T2”, “Control_T1”, “Control_T2”, etc.)
+    * **Condition** : This column indicates groups of interest (such as “Disease” or “Control”) or time points (such as “T1”, “T2”, etc).
     * **BioReplicate** : This column should contain a unique identifier for each biological replicate in the experiment.
 For example, in a clinical proteomic investigation this should be a unique patient id.
 Patients from distinct groups should have distinct ids.
 If the technical replicates are present, all samples or runs from a same biological replicate should have a same id.
     * **Channel** : This is only for iTRAQ or TMT experiment.
 This column contains labeling information (126, ...
 131) for iTRAQ and TMT.
 It should be consistent with the channel columns in quantification.
 For MaxQuant output, the value of this column should have channel.0, channel.1, and so on.

 * Addition columns for complex experimental design:
     * **Fraction** : One technical replicate of one sample or TMT mixture may be fractionated into multiple fractions to increase the analytical depth.
 Then one technical replicate of one sample or TMT mixture should correspond to multiple fractions.
     * **TechReplicate** : Technical replicate of one sample.
 One sample may have multiple technical replicates.
 For example, `TechReplicate` = 1  or 2 for the two technical replicates of one sample, then they should have the same `Condition` and `BioReplicate` values.
     * **TechRepMixture** : Technical replicate of one TMT mixture.
 One mixture may have multiple technical replicates.
-For example, if `TechRepMixture` = 1, 2 are the two technical replicates of one mixture, then they should match with the same `Mixture' value.
+For example, if `TechRepMixture` = 1, 2 are the two technical replicates of one mixture, then they should match with the same `Mixture` value.
+    * More information is welcome.

 * Example
     * Label-free DDA, DIA, or SRM